MRFAKE2002/react-shop/README.md

 After we make our API data we must make its type and send the data as props to ProductItem component.

-We make types file to make our types for project; For example make server for our ProductAPI type.
+We make types folder to make our types for project; For example make server file for our ProductAPI type.

 17: Now we want to get our API data for each product with their id.
 Make API call function and get product id from 'link' by useParams.

+18: Make context folder to make our context function for send cart state throughout the project.

+We use 'useContext' for access to all 'context values' like cart items.

 # React + TypeScript + Vite